 Party Time (Ref 44743 – Int Ref 44643) (Boxed doll outfit)

 Party Time Sindy was a blonde bunches doll who wore a brightly coloured dance outfit.
 It consisted of a stretch nylon fabric leotard with a shallow scoop neck front and deep V back with half-sleeves, and a simple unhemmed circle skirt with a turned-over waistband which fastened with one metal snap fastener.
-The Sindys came in one of three colours: bright blue, deep pink or sunshine yellow.
+The Sindys came in one of three colours: deep pink, sunshine yellow and bright blue.
 She had matching ribbons in her hair and one-strap sandals on her feet.